Shreyyaastha/Shreyyaastha/README.md

 - 👋 Hi, I’m @Shreyyaastha
-- 👀 I’m interested in business analysis, project management and quality analysis
+- 👀 I’m interested in business analysis and project management
-- 🌱 I’m currently learning software testing
 - 📫 How to reach me : email shreyyaastha@gmail.com

 <!---